Jump to content

 Conservation project

-The lammergeier conservation project is run by the Hellenic Ornithological Society, BirdLife Greece.
-In the Balkans, lammergeiers occur only in Greece, with the bulk of the population on Crete.
+The bearded vulture (lammergeier) conservation project is run by the Hellenic Ornithological Society, BirdLife Greece.
+Crete has the only breeding population in south-east Europe (6-7 pairs in 2013, with four nests); the species is practically extinct in mainland Greece and elsewhere in the Balkans.
 Alongside survey, monitoring and raising public awareness, the long-term survival of Europe's rarest vulture is being tackled by site protection, food provision and the encouragement of traditional grazing systems.

 Thank you letter from HOS for the donation of €812 in April 2011 here.